Precision $e^+e^-$ Hemisphere Masses in the Dijet Region with Power Corrections: Non-singular Distributions for heavy jet mass

 \subsection{Non-singular heavy jet mass}

 The non-singular distribution for HJM $\df \hat{\sigma}_{\rm ns}/\df\rho$ is computed using

 where $\mu_{\rm ns}$ is the renormalization scale of the strong coupling $\alpha_s(\mu_{\rm ns})$ in the fixed-order series.
+Even though the natural choice appears to be $\mu_{\rm ns}=Q$, in order to estimate missing resummation in next-to-leading power terms, we employ a $\rho$-dependent parametrization displayed in Eq.~\eqref{eq:muNSprofile}.
 The expression for the fixed-order singular distribution $\df \hat{\sigma}_{s}^{\text{FO}}/\df \rho$ on the RHS of Eq.~\eqref{eq:HJM-dist}, in which no resummation is carried out, is obtained from strictly expanding the factorized expression in Eq.~\eqref{eq:HJM-dist} in $\alpha_s(\mu_{\rm ns})$.
 We can parametrize the non-singular distribution in the form

 and recover the expansion in powers of $\alpha_s(\mu_{\rm ns})$ from RG-invariance using Eq.~(3.5) of Ref.~\cite{Mateu:2017hlz}.
 The functions $f_i(\rho)$ are obtained by subtracting the fixed-order singular distribution from the complete fixed-order distribution, as indicated in Eq.~\eqref{eq:nssubt}